ProjetsPL/treehouse-theme/collections/_posts/us/can-peace-lily-flower-replace-air-purifier-find-out.md

 ### Too much water

 Peace lily watering plays a very important role for its blooming and growth.
-You should provide enough water, and keep doing it regularly.
+You should provide enough water and keep doing it regularly.
 Pay special attention to the quality and temperature of the water – too hard or too cold water affects the peace lily's blooming.
 For the best growth, water your plant with cooled down boiled water or with tap water that has stood for more than an hour.

 {% fig %}